 Here are the tools we recommend to track your content-centric SEO:

-• Google Analytics: Free to access, Google Analytics allows you to see how much organic traffic and conversions your content-driven pages generate.
+- Google Analytics: Free to access, Google Analytics allows you to see how much organic traffic and conversions your content-driven pages generate.

-• SERP tracking tools: Tools like Semrush, Ahrefs, and Mangools monitor how your pages perform in the search engine rankings, often in real-time.
+- SERP tracking tools: Tools like Semrush, Ahrefs, and Mangools monitor how your pages perform in the search engine rankings, often in real-time.
 If your pages fall in the rankings, you can take quick action to put things right.

 Can I use ChatGPT to create content-centric SEO?

 Tools like ChatGPT can save time on tasks, such as sorting keywords into clusters and helping with writer’s block when creating headings for content-centric articles.
-However, storytelling is an essential part of content-centric SEO, and generative AI struggles with this currently.

 The takeaway

 Not all the content on your website needs to be content-centric.
-For example, if you have an eCommerce product page, you may want to prioritize usability and searchability over information that tells your customers a story.
+For example, if you have an ecommerce product page, you may want to prioritize usability and searchability over information that tells your customers a story.

-However, when the aim is to engage users, earn their trust, and bring them one step closer to converting, content-centric SEO must be central your content strategy.
+However, when the aim is to engage users, earn their trust, and bring them one step closer to converting, content-centric SEO must be central to your content strategy.

-All SEO campaigns can benefit from content, whether a long-form pillar page or a suite of frequently asked questions.
 Consistently planning, creating, and posting top-notch content brings you one step closer to positioning your brand as an industry thought leader.

-Looking for content marketing services that drive growth for your business?
-HawkSEM can help.
 Our experts will conduct keyword research, analyze your target audience, and develop engaging content that gives you an edge in search engines like Google and Bing.

 Book your free consultation today and see how we can transform your content-centric marketing and dramatically improve your online presence.